 In the main foyer hangs the master clock with its original movement & pendulum.
 Sadly this master is not working and the pilot clock and dial have been replaced by a quartz movement.
 There appears to be no record of when the master was disconnected or how the 3 tower clocks operate today.
 Thanks to Ian a BBC Old Boy who accompanied me to view these fine clocks.

-The Bulimba Ferry Terminal in Brisbane.
+The Bulimba Ferry Terminal.

 This terminal, built in 1922 linked with Teneriffe across the river.
 It is a striking building with an open timber-framed waiting shed and a gabled tiled roof.
 Above this is an octagonal tower with four clock dials installed by synchronome Brisbane, topped by a metal cupola.
 The next terminal 1km upstream at Hawthorne was built in 1924 in a similar style - but without the clock.
 Both terminals have been heritage-listed.